induktio/thinker/Readme.md

 License
 -------
-This software is licensed under the GNU General Public License version 2, or (at your option) any later version of the GPL.
+This software is licensed under the GNU General Public License version 2, or (at your option) version 3 of the GPL.
 See [License.txt](License.txt) for details.

 The original game assets are not covered by this license and remain property of Firaxis Games Inc and Electronic Arts Inc.